redgy/squad_ciros/README.md

 what it is supposed to do and is a decendtly working product.
 Also due to time constraints, the developers decided to leave this project as it currently is.

+The menu inteface currently does not support the right to left reading orientation for all of the Arabic sub menus.
+This is something that the developers wish to implement in the future.
+Due to time constraints, this feature has not yet been integrated.